ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 ![appmon app window](static/appmon-appwindow.png)

 Finally, if you click on the `edotsandboxes_server_sup` process, you will see the process's info:

 ![appmon process info](static/appmon-procwindow.png)

-This data is useful for debugging
+`appmon` is one tool that is helpful in visualizing the structure of your application and monitoring the lifespan of processes.

 ## Conclusion